kobesada/docker-volumes-backup-restore/README.md

 - **BACKUP_RETENTION_COUNT**: Optional.
 Defines the maximum number of backups to keep.
 The latest backup is always retained.
 If not set, backups are kept indefinitely.
 - **BACKUP_RETENTION_PERIOD_IN_DAYS**: Optional.
 Defines how many days to retain backups.
-Older backups are automatically deleted.
+Older backups are automatically deleted based on a weighted retention system.
 If not set, backups are not deleted based on age.

 ### Restore Configuration (for `restore` action)